wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     Compare: 1958 No 21 s 16(1), (3)

+    Section 45(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 45(1): amended, on 1 November 1992, by [section 23(1)][161] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 45(1): amended, on 1 November 1992, by [section 23(1)][162] of the Arms Amendment Act 1992 (1992 No 95).

     Section 45(2): amended, on 8 March 1985, by section 2 of the Arms Amendment Act 1985 (1985 No 5).

 ##### 46 Carrying of imitation firearm, except for lawful, proper, and sufficient purpose

-*   (1) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding $4,000 or to both who, except for some lawful, proper, and sufficient purpose, carries an imitation firearm.
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $4,000 or to both who, except for some lawful, proper, and sufficient purpose, carries an imitation firearm.

     (2) In any prosecution for an offence against subsection (1) in which it is proved that the defendant was carrying an imitation firearm, the burden of proving the existence of some lawful, proper, and sufficient purpose shall lie on the defendant.

     Compare: 1958 No 21 s 16(1A), (3); 1976 No 151 s 9

+    Section 46(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 46(1): amended, on 1 August 1987, by section 2(2) of the Arms Amendment Act 1987 (1987 No 166).